Perimeter security: Electronic technology

-Beginning with the advent of electronic sensors, the concept of perimeter security evolved rapidly to include more modern, technological solutions.
-This allows both private entities and governments to protect wider areas with less manpower involved.
-In World War II, radar was first introduced to detect airplanes, ships, and later ground targets.
+With the advent of electronic sensors, the concept of perimeter security evolved rapidly to include more modern, technological solutions.
+These can allow both private entities and governments to protect wider areas with less manpower.

-Later, ground surveillance radar was coupled with steerable cameras that were automatically cued onto targets for quick evaluation of the threat.
+In the World War II era belligerents developed radar to detect airplanes, ships, and (later) ground targets.
+Subsequently, ground surveillance radar was coupled with steerable cameras that were automatically cued onto targets for quick evaluation of potential threats.
 These systems were large and very expensive.

-In the military, small force deployment has created complex perimeter protection problems.
+In the military, the practice of small-force deployment can pose complex perimeter-protection problems.
 It has also created opportunities for innovation.
 Secure wireless communications, lightweight weaponry, faster transport, and portable perimeter protection have all become vital to the success of such missions.
-Compact surveillance radar (CSR) deployable in minutes provides temporary or portable perimeter security.
+Compact surveillance radar (CSR), deployable in minutes, provides temporary or portable perimeter security.

-While military applications have pressed the innovation for more mobile, affordable perimeter protection, today's security threats have triggered a wave of new products engineered to protect important infrastructure such as airports, bridges, harbors, dams, and electrical substations.
-These products include thermal cameras, compact radar, microwave and radio wave fences, and biometric scanning, most of which can be linked to smartphone or tablet technology.
+While military applications have fostered innovation in more mobile, affordable perimeter protection, today's security threats have triggered a wave of new products engineered to protect important infrastructure such as airports, bridges, harbors, dams, and electrical substations.
+These products include thermal cameras, compact radar, microwave and radio-wave fences, and biometric scanning, most of which can be linked to smartphone or tablet technology.
+Cyberwarfare utilizes concepts of perimeter security deployed against threats to networks and to computer applications.